-What's new in the .NET Standard
+What's new in .NET Standard

-The .NET Standard is a formal specification that defines a versioned set of APIs that must be available on .NET implementations that comply with that version of the standard.
-The .NET Standard is targeted at library developers.
+.NET Standard is a formal specification that defines a versioned set of APIs that must be available on .NET implementations that comply with that version of the standard. .NET Standard is targeted at library developers.
 A library that targets a .NET Standard version can be used on any .NET Framework, .NET Core, or Xamarin implementation that supports that version of the standard.

 Supported .NET implementations

-The .NET Standard 2.0 is supported by the following .NET implementations:
+.NET Standard 2.0 is supported by the following .NET implementations:

 - .NET Core 2.0 or later